-With their "intersectional Media Equity Index", Sasha Costanza-Chock (2018) offers a speculative metric operationalizing such an approach.
-Through working with the following indicators teachers, students and researchers can equip themselves with means to acknowledge and oppose the workings of the intersectional matrix of oppression based on gender, sexuality, race, nationality, ability, among others: "media ownership (who owns the media), employment in media firms (who works in the media), content production (who makes the media), standing (who gets to speak in the media), and attention (who gets listened to)" (Costanza-Chock, 2018, p.
+With the "intersectional Media Equity Index," Sasha Costanza-Chock (2018) offers a speculative metric operationalizing such an approach.
+Through working with the following indicators, teachers, students, and researchers can equip themselves with means to acknowledge and oppose the workings of the intersectional matrix of oppression based on gender, sexuality, race, nationality, ability, and others: "media ownership (who owns the media), employment in media firms (who works in the media), content production (who makes the media), standing (who gets to speak in the media), and attention (who gets listened to)" (Costanza-Chock, 2018, p.
 208).
-While this approach opens up new lines of enquiry and reflection, it also raises questions, for example about the establishment of identity categories (from the community or institutions) and what forms of "communication reparations" could look like (ibid).
+Although this approach opens up new lines of enquiry and reflection, it also raises questions, for example, about the establishment of identity categories (from the community or institutions) and what forms of "communication reparations" could look like (Costanza-Chock, 2018).

-In conjunction with a fundamental embrace of intersectionality, the global, and intensely mediated #BlackLivesMatter human rights movement as well as the scholarly #communicationsowhite (Chakravartty, Kuo, Grubbs & McIlwain 2019) intervention point to urgent need to decentre and decolonize media literacy.
-This is long overdue, as is evidenced by Paula Chakravartty and colleagues' large-scale study of the publication and communication practices of the field of communication, which demonstrated for example a striking "absence of non-White scholars from the canon of communication across all subfields" (2018, p.
+In conjunction with a fundamental embrace of intersectionality, the global and intensely mediated #BlackLivesMatter human rights movement, as well as the scholarly #communicationsowhite (Chakravartty et al., 2018) intervention, point to an urgent need to decenter and decolonize media literacy.
+This is long overdue, as is evidenced by Paula Chakravartty and colleagues' (2018) large-scale study of the publication and communication practices of the field of communication, which demonstrated a striking "absence of non-White scholars from the canon of communication across all subfields" (p.
 255).
-In parallel, critical scrutiny of information literacy work reveals "the existing information system mirrors the larger social and political order, which is characterized by a radically asymmetrical distribution of power, and is shot through, systematically and structurally, by racism, sexism, homophobia, militarism, and class oppression" (Beilin, 2015).
-Therefore, in coming to terms with the distinct situatedness of hegemonic media literacy ideas, reflection is needed on the implications of their normative groundedness in Western, capitalist conceptions and assumptions around human rights, free press, autonomy, freedom of speech and liberalism, but also lingering forms of coloniality, white supremacy and other epistemological hegemonies.
-Learning how to scrutinize and resist dominant regimes of knowledge in theory and praxis is a challenging, but necessary step forward.
-Below we discuss several critical pedagogies that through their alternative imaginaries could facilitate necessary transformations.
+In parallel, critical scrutiny of information literacy work reveals that "the existing information system mirrors the larger social and political order, which is characterized by a radically asymmetrical distribution of power, and is shot through, systematically and structurally, by racism, sexism, homophobia, militarism, and class oppression" (Beilin, 2015).
+Therefore, in coming to terms with the distinct situatedness of hegemonic media literacy ideas, reflection is needed on the implications of their normative groundedness in Western, capitalist conceptions and assumptions around human rights, free press, autonomy, freedom of speech, and liberalism, but also lingering forms of coloniality, White supremacy, and other epistemological hegemonies.
+Learning how to scrutinize and resist dominant regimes of knowledge in theory and praxis is a challenging but necessary step forward.
+Next, several critical pedagogies are discussed that through their alternative imaginaries could facilitate necessary transformations.

-In the wake of the #BlackLiveMatters movement Michelle M.P.
-Grue argues Afrofuturism offers important critical anti-racist and intersectional pedagogies for literacy learning:
+In the wake of the #BlackLiveMatters movement, Michelle M. P. Grue (2020) argues Afrofuturism offers important critical antiracist and intersectional pedagogies for literacy learning:

 Afrofuturism is a storytelling genre that appears in multiple media types, including books, films, television, comics, music, and art.
-Drawing from genres such as science-fiction, fantasy, horror, magical realism, and other speculative genres, Afrofuturism re-envisions the past, present, and future in order to show what the Black community does and can look like in imaginative and yet intensely real ways...
-Afrofuturism explore issues that also defy borders and definition, such as disability, sexuality, and gender (Grue, 2020, p.
-33).
+Drawing from genres such as science-fiction, fantasy, horror, magical realism, and other speculative genres, Afrofuturism reenvisions the past, present, and future in order to show what the Black community does and can look like in imaginative and yet intensely real ways. . . .
+Afrofuturism explores issues that also defy borders and definition, such as disability, sexuality, and gender. (p.
+33)